 The Kingfisher Cycle Trail was the first long-distance cycle route developed in Ireland.
 It’s split into six parts.
 You can dip in and out of these to build up to a 500-kilometre long route.
 It takes in quiet countryside, including rolling hills, lakes and rivers.
 It might not be the most popular, but we think it’s one of the best cycle routes in Ireland.

 It’s suitable for road bikes but be aware that some of the roads are quite rough.
 You’ll find brown signs with a white kingfisher marking the route for much of the way.
-However there are sections which are missing signposts so download the maps to a device such as a cycling computer to make sure you stay on the right path.
+However there are sections that are missing signposts so download the maps to a device such as a cycling computer to make sure you stay on the right path.
 As many parts are rural, you might not have a phone signal so it’s best to be prepared!

 Mizen to Malin (MizMal)